 Designated days when the Union Flag must be flown on UK government buildings.
 UK government buildings are also encouraged to fly the Union Flag all year round.

 The Union Flag is the national flag of the United Kingdom of Great Britain and Northern Ireland, the Crown Dependencies and the Overseas Territories.
 It is a symbol of national unity and pride.
 The first Union Flag was created in 1606 and combined the flags of England and Scotland; the present Union Flag dates from 1801.

-There are designated days when the Union Flag must be flown on UK government buildings by command of Her Majesty the Queen.
+There are designated days when the Union Flag must be flown on UK government buildings by command of His Majesty The King.
 However, UK government buildings are encouraged to fly the Union Flag all year around.

 This guidance is aimed at UK government buildings.
 However, we would encourage local authorities and other local organisations to follow suit where they wish to fly flags.

 Flying the Union Flag

 Where UK government buildings only have one flagpole, the Union Flag should be flown every day except on certain occasions when you may wish to fly other flags, including but not limited to, the national flags of the constituent nations of the United Kingdom, the Armed Forces Day flag, the Commonwealth flag, county and other local flags, and other flags which may promote civic pride.

 DCMS may issue ad-hoc guidance encouraging UK government buildings to fly such flags throughout the year, alongside the Union Flag

 Where UK government buildings have more than one flagpole, and two flags are being flown, the Union Flag must always be flown in the superior position which is either:

 - the centre flagpole where there is an odd number of poles of the same height, or